goplus/emb/scripts/README.md

 - **Reusable**: Used by both manual sync and CI validation
 - **Reliable**: Includes retry logic and comprehensive error handling
 - **Clean**: Automatically removes temporary files

+### CI Integration

+The CI workflow (`.github/workflows/validate-device-sync.yml`) defines the TinyGo version in its environment variables (`TINYGO_VERSION`).
+The workflow uses this script to validate that the device directory content matches the specified TinyGo release.

+To update to a new TinyGo version:
+1. Update `TINYGO_VERSION` in `.github/workflows/validate-device-sync.yml`
+2. Run the sync script with the new version
+3. Commit the changes